Powdered alcohol — What is it? Is it safe?

 Manufacturers claim that one benefit of powdered alcohol is that it can make transport easier; they even suggest that powdered alcohol might be a better way to bring alcoholic beverages on planes by reducing fuel costs associated with weight (since the powder is lighter than bottles).
 Novelty beverage manufacturers believe that their product will gain popularity because of the ease of its use and convenience: a pocket-sized pouch of powdered alcohol is designed to deliver a drink with about ten to twelve percent alcohol.

-Although there’s relatively little research about powdered alcohol, most public health professionals agree that powdered alcohol carries the same health risks as regular alcohol, such as affecting the liver, memory and metabolism.
-To learn more about how alcohol affects the body, take a scroll through the Go Ask Alice!
-Alcohol archives.
+Although there’s relatively little research about powdered alcohol, most public health professionals agree that powdered alcohol carries the same health risks as regular alcohol, such as affecting the liver, memory, and metabolism (To learn more about how alcohol affects the body, take a scroll through the Go Ask Alice!
+Alcohol archives).
+That being said, medical professionals do have some concerns about increased potential for misuse and abuse, including concerns that the dosage may be difficult to self-regulate (e.g., adding powder to an already alcoholic drink or not keeping track of how much powder you have added).
+As consumers begin using this product, and as researchers and medical professionals study it further, keep an eye out for additional information.

 To your health!